hansbrougha/password-generator/README.md

 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria
+    UpperCase?
+    Lowercase?
+    Special characters?

 WHEN prompted for password criteria
 THEN I select which criteria to include in the password

+    for if confirm math random?

 WHEN prompted for the length of the password